promptdojo_

 print(items[i])

 That prints "b" and "c".
 The "a" got silently dropped because range(1, len(items)) starts at 1, but the first item is at index 0.
-Cursor writes this maybe 5% of the time when you ask for "loop through the list," and the bug looks innocent until you notice your output is short by one.
+Cursor sometimes writes this when you ask for "loop through the list," and the bug looks innocent until you notice your output is short by one.

 The right version: